Anastasios-Klopas/SupplierManagementNew/README.md

 Then we open the SupplierManagementMVC where the user interacts with the application.
 (The SupplierManagementAPI project tab must remain open).

-Front End :
+Front End : JavaScript, jQuery, Bootstrap, Razor
--JavaScript
--jQuery
--Bootstrap
--Razor

-Back End:
--C#
--SQL
--.NET MVC
--Entity Framework
--LINQ
--Web API Client
+Back End: C#, SQL, .NET MVC, Entity Framework, LINQ, Web API Client